A statement of our core beliefs, style and approach.

 iii) A lychee looks just like an eye

 Now there are limits beyond which authenticity cannot go – obviously you cannot hurt, kill or fuck anyone on stage.
 So the style of the production has to allow for this.
-These extreme physical activities can often be simulated to such a degree that they convince, or they can be highly stylised, so the act is suggested, not spelt out.
+These intense physical activities can often be simulated to such a degree that they convince, or they can be highly stylised, so the act is suggested, not spelt out.
 One or the other, but not something in between.
-Using a blood-splattered lychee to represent one of Gloucester’s eyes is one thing.
+Using a blood-splattered lychee to represent one of Gloucester’s eyes in King Lear is one thing.
 Picking it up off the stage with a paper towel during the next scene change ruins the effect – if we are to believe that lychee is an eye, then it must be treated as an eye throughout, by everyone.
 But the lychee-eye anecdote (true, by the way) points up something else: it’s almost always better, in our theatre, to suggest rather than to spell out.
 Less is more.
 The audience’s imagination is far better than any special effects department.
 Think, when we speak of horses, that you see them.

 iv) The non-singing Elvis